-No person who is licensed to sell food products shall allow the consumption of alcoholic beverages on their premises unless they are licensed to sell such beverages on their premises under MGL c.
-138, § 12, or hold a one-day license issued pursuant to MGL c.
-138, § 14.
+No person who is licensed to sell food products shall allow the consumption of alcoholic beverages on their premises unless they are licensed to sell such beverages on their premises under M.G.L.MGL c.
+138, s.§ 12, or hold a one-day license issued pursuant to M.G.L.MGL c.
+138, s.§ 14.